• Home |

 Alternatives

-I have spoken quite a bit about Golden Tiger’s inventory issues here in the US.
-If you’re in the same predicament as I am, scrambling to find something of equal value and quality, there are a few options.
+I have spoken quite a bit about Golden Tiger’s inventory issues here in the U.S. If you’re unable to locate any, then you still have viable alternatives.

 The Wolf 7.62x39 123-grain cartridges are still high-quality Russian cartridges that feed and eject well.
 You won’t find many FTFs in each box if you’re using the right rifles.
 When you can’t find Golden Tiger, Wolf ammo will do.